The VLOOKUP

 Exact match specified value

-To force ReoGrid exact match specified index value, set VLOOKUP
+To force ReoGrid exact match specified index value, set VLOOKUP function 4th argument to TRUE, for example:

 Result is:

-function because specified index value was not found in search table.
+Nothing returned from VLOOKUP function because specified index value was not found in search table.